why i use the Unlicense & CC0

 regarding anticopyright praxis , my current preference is to use the Unlicense for code , & CC0 for everything else .

-you could also just release stuff without a license notice at all , if you feel like the entities who will see your work can trust you enough to not do anything about "infringements" .
+one could also release work without a license notice at all , if they felt like their audience could trust them enough to not do anything about "infringements" .